Support for learners

 If my application is approved for the Vulnerable Bursary, what will I receive?

 If you are approved for the 16-18 Vulnerable Bursary you will be eligible for up to £1200 per year.
-The amount you are eligible for is dependent on how quickly you complete your application, the length of your course and the mode of attendance (full time or part-time).
+The amount you are eligible for is dependent on how quickly you complete your application, the length of your course and the mode of attendance.
 We will calculate this in the following way:

 - If you apply from September to December, you will receive the full amount of £1200 divided into the number of weeks remaining from the date of your first payment/ your application is approved.